Jay Ray | @jayrayisthename

 Beyoncé made a choice early, apparently.
 Study the greats, silence the noise from the outside world, collaborate fluidly, move in silence, free yourself creatively, and master your craft.

-This past Sunday, Beyoncé Knowles-Carter set the stage of the MTV Awards on fire.
+In 2016, Beyoncé Knowles-Carter set the stage of the MTV Awards on fire.
 She not only commanded the live audience in the room, she engaged every single person watching TV with her performance.
 I can’t remember seeing anything so well pulled together to work for both people in a live space and people watching on television, at the same time.

 Let’s be clear, at this point, she doesn’t have to work as hard as she does.
 She’s Beyoncé.
 She doesn’t even have to show up if she doesn’t want to.
 She not only shows up, she shows out every time.
 If even 10% of the people who idolize Beyonce actually decides to do the amount of work on their craft that she does, with the same level of seriousness, they just might be able to change the world.

 And then walk up behind Chance The Rapper and gave him a surprise big sister hug. #AllTheFeels :-)